 A 2020 study on modeling polysubstance use revealed that:

-- 35 million people have substance use disorder, abusing one illicit or legal drug.
+- 35 million people have a substance use disorder, abusing one illicit or legal drug.

 - 11.3% of these individuals consume alcohol or another illegal drug.

-- Individuals with alcohol use disorder are two times more likely to develop an addiction to heroin.
+- Individuals with alcohol use disorder are two times more likely to develop a heroin addiction.

 - Marijuana users are three times more likely to develop heroin addiction.